 Best Christmas gift picks under $100 you can still get

-A budget of $100 is more than enough cash for an amazing Christmas gift that will knock your recipient's socks off.
-No matter if you're searching for a Christmas gift for your parents, your best friend, your siblings, a teacher or a significant other, we've found $100 and under gift ideas that are sure to impress.
+A budget of $100 is more than enough an amazing Christmas gift that will knock someone's socks off.
+No matter if you're searching for a Christmas gift for your parents, your best friend, your siblings, a teacher or a significant other, we've found $100-and-under gift ideas that are sure to impress.

 And if $100 feels a little steep, or if the office party has agreed to a smaller gift budget, we've found the best Christmas gifts under $50 and the best Christmas gifts under $20.
 Happy shopping!